 Other resources for Spanish style roofing

 If you would like to learn more about how to install an authentic two-piece Mission style Spanish clay roof, check out Spanish Roofing: How to achieve a Santa Barbara style roof.
+And another direct link to a Santa Barbara custom Spanish home design project Casa Corazón where we installed an authentic two-piece Mission style Spanish roof.

 Misc.
 Products shown in these Spanish Roofing images

-If you are coming from the STORE and MORE page for more photos for Episode #18…
+If you are coming from the STORE and MORE page for more photos of this project…

 These Artisan roofers are admired for both their technical skills and personal bravery for the risks they face on a daily basis.

 Here the SLIIMU ladder stability anchor + strapping is being installed to secure the ladder to the wood soffit of the house.
+Shop for additional stylish Straw Hats in this Amazon collection.

 Two stories up, and heading toward the third.
 This roofer is using the ever popular and sturdy Louisville ladder.

-Well friend, this wraps another site visit episode in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project with these how-to tips on Spanish roofing.
+Well friend, this wraps another site visit in beautiful Santa Barbara, CA. I hope you enjoyed learning how to infuse more Santa Barbara Style into your own Spanish home design project with these how-to tips on Spanish roofing.
 Scroll to explore more helpful links and resources for designing and building your own Spanish-style home and landscape.